David was born in 1970 and educated at Bassaleg Comprehensive School in Newport, South Wales.

 David took a prominent role in the Vote Leave campaign for the EU Referendum on 23 June 2016 and is a vocal supporter of Brexit.

 On 16 December 2019, David was appointed Parliamentary Under Secretary of State at the Wales Office and an Assistant Government Whip.
 On 25 October 2022, David was appointed Secretary of State for Wales by Prime Minister Rt Hon Rishi Sunak MP.

 A keen sportsman, he has fought in several charity boxing matches as 'The Tory Tornado' and is a former President of the Welsh Amateur Boxing Association.
 A one-time fanatical surfer, he can still be found at Rest Bay in Porthcawl or Llantwit Major although he admits that family commitments have restricted the opportunities to get into the water!

-David married his long term Hungarian girlfriend Aliz in October 2003.
+David married his long-term Hungarian girlfriend Aliz in October 2003.
 They live in Monmouth with their three children.